szymor/soulfu/README.md

 ## Trivia
 + Build with DEVTOOL flag to enable development tools inside the game.
 Hold down the C key to make a relevant button appear.
 + No 64 bit support at the moment.
-+ FileUtil crashes the game.
-Surely, it needs to be fixed.